A new year, brand new goals and resolutions. We’re eager, focused and committed to achieving a lot, ready to dive into new goals and plans!

 Mickie Carter Blogger and a certified Physician Assistant wants to keep in mind the reason she started One Strong Southern Girl – to motivate and inspire women to exercise.
-Her plan is to create a team and do an obstacle event/run
+Her plan is to create a team with the goal to do an obstacle event/run.

 “Why?
 Because I’ve run 2 Tough Mudders and I want to share with other women that awesome feeling of accomplishment and pride that comes with completing an event like that.
 It’s amazing and humbling when you realize just what your body is capable of.
 I want to be a part of a group of incredible women who share a common goal–to be healthy and strong–and cross the finish line together.
-It will be life-changing.
-I already plan to run a Warrior Dash in 2018.
+It will be life changing.
+I already plan to run a Warrior Dash.
 Now I just need to form a team.”

 Go extra social